|

 pulled Hollywood strings and his son Jared Harris got the Warhol part.

-The producers, nonetheless, acknowledged that Williamson has much
+The producers, nonetheless, acknowledged that Willson has much

 more of the Warhol look, the personna and the acting experience.